lucasdicioccio/salmon/README.md

 - configs are differents from conventions (parametric configs)
 - local and remote behave differently: split specs and configs
 - inversion of control is blurry: the path where a script runs is a mix of concerns, an input to some recipes and a constraints of others
+- distinction between configuring a host, and configuring a service in a host

 ## default CommandLine